dlt-hub/rasa_semantic_schema/README.md

 All of those can be set up via seeds or `dbt_project` variables.

 ### First story intents
 Package facilitates surfacing intents that open particular scenario, story or a skill.
 The list of such intents is configured in seeds and available in interaction and session level as `first_intent` field.
-The list of such intents can be configured via Seeds

-### Seeds
-Currently you can define intents that start particular story in the seeds

 ## Running DBT Package Manually
 Like any other package, this one can be also run from the command line.
 This is the preferred method when you need to customize it deeper ie. by changing the transformations in `sql` files.